anna-neufeld/countsplitting/README.md

 # countsplitting
-This github site redirects to https://anna-neufeld.github.io/countsplit/.
+This github site has been deprecated.
+Please visit https://anna-neufeld.github.io/countsplit/ instead.